e-tiago/pug-mailer/README.md

 previously known as *Jade*, but if not, read their awesome documentation.
 PugJS template files are *the best* and *the fastest* way to write HTML code.

-`pug-mailer` compiles the PugJS template files with given `data` and the sends emails using the defined `nodemailer` transporter.
+`pug-mailer` compiles the PugJS template files with given `data` and then sends emails using the defined `nodemailer` transporter.

 Template files should be locaded at: `process.cwd() + '/mails/templates/'`